 But Peter Norman is a hero to millions today not for the race or the record, but for what he did next.

-Hearing of US medallists John Carlos and Tommie Smith's plans to protest against inequality on the dais, Peter pinned an Olympic Project for Human Rights badge on his green and gold tracksuit and said: 'I'll stand with you.'
+Hearing of US medallists John Carlos and Tommie Smith's plans to protest against the appalling lack of basic equal rights for African-Americans, Peter pinned an Olympic Project for Human Rights badge on his green and gold tracksuit and said: 'I'll stand with you.'

 That act of solidarity cost Peter Norman everything.
 All three men were cast into exile, their lives sent spiralling.
 But it secured a unique friendship – and a legend that, in its 50th anniversary, is more powerful than ever.